 The ruins were rediscovered in the 19th century by the British governor of Java, a long process of excavation and renovation then started.
 The buildings were made of really brittle red clay bricks so today most of the old structures are gone, but a couple of monuments have been rebuilt, and others are still being excavated.

 Most of the remaining carvings and sculptures can be found at the museum, as some artifacts, utensils, and pottery.
-The museum gives a lot of explanation about the history and culture of the Majapahit empire.
+The museum gives a lot of explanations about the history and culture of the Majapahit empire.
 It’s a good place to start Trowulan’s visit.

 Among some of the best-preserved monuments is Tikus Temple, which used to serve as the queen’s bath for rituals and cleansing.
 Tikus means mouse in Bahasa Indonesia, the archaeologists gave it this name because when they first discovered it, it was full of mice.
 During the rainy season, the bath is full of water, but in the dry season, it’s empty.
 It’s one of the biggest structures found.